Cornell University

 PhD and Master's Students

 At Cornell, graduate study is organized through Graduate Fields—groups of faculty and students with similar interests that span departments across campus.
-The Musharoff Lab currently accepts graduate students through two main fields: Computational Biology (CB) and Genetics, Genomics, and Development (GGD).
+The Musharoff Lab currently accepts graduate students through the field of Computational Biology (CB).
 Master’s students from other programs interested in research within these areas are also encouraged to apply.
-Explore the requirements, deadlines, and faculty and student interests within each graduate field to determine which is the best fit for your background and goals.
-You can find more information on the respective graduate field pages.
+Find out more about the Cornell Computational Biology program here.

 While admissions decisions are handled by the fields, I welcome pre-application inquiries.
 Please email me with "Graduate Application Inquiry" in the subject line, and include your CV and a brief description of your research interests.
 We can discuss how your interests align with ongoing projects in the lab and which field might be the best fit.